corkami/collisions/README.md

 ### PileUps (multi-collision)

-Cryptographic collisions are not limited to 2 files!
+Cryptographic collisions are not limited to two files!

-As demonstrated in the [Nostradamus](https://www.win.tue.nl/hashclash/Nostradamus/) experiment in 2008, chaining collisions makes it possible to collide more than 2 files.
+As demonstrated in the [Nostradamus](https://www.win.tue.nl/hashclash/Nostradamus/) experiment in 2008, chaining collisions makes it possible to collide more than two files.

-The first collisions can be Identical or Chosen Prefix, the next ones have to be Chosen Prefix.
+The first collisions can be identical or chosen-prefix, the next ones have to be chosen-prefix.

 You can call them multi-collisions, I prefer *pileups* - it's shorter :)